jitsi/handbook/docs/devops-guide/docker.md

 :::

 If you want to use jigasi too, first configure your env file with SIP credentials and then run Docker Compose as follows:

 ```bash
 docker compose -f docker-compose.yml -f jigasi.yml up
 ```

 If you want to enable document sharing via [Etherpad], configure it and run Docker Compose as follows:

 ```bash
 docker compose -f docker-compose.yml -f etherpad.yml up
 ```

-If you want to use jibri too, first configure a host as described in JItsi BRoadcasting Infrastructure configuration section and then run Docker Compose as follows:
+If you want to use jibri too, first configure a host as described in Jitsi Broadcasting Infrastructure configuration section and then run Docker Compose as follows:

 ```bash